-Born in the sprawling Nigerian city of Lagos, Alex Iwobi moved to England at the age of four and spent his formative years in the east London borough of Newham, home to Premier League regulars West Ham United.
+Born in the sprawling Nigerian city of Lagos, Iwobi moved to England at the age of four and spent his formative years in the east London borough of Newham, home to Premier League regulars West Ham United.

 However, it was cross-city Arsenal who spotted the youngster’s early footballing promise and, in 2004, signed him up as an eight-year-old to their Hale End academy.

 Cultivating a reputation as an offensive-minded player who could make things happen but also work hard for his team, Iwobi progressed through the Arsenal ranks to earn his first-team debut in an October 2015 League Cup last-16 match against Sheffield Wednesday at the age of 19.

 The nephew of Jay-Jay Okocha, the early suggestions were that the young Iwobi had dutifully studied his idolised uncle, his game - like Okocha's - being based on flair, skill and an abundance of natural ability.

 Iwobi made his Premier League debut as a late substitute against Swansea City four days later and would go on to amass another four appearances off the bench before netting on his first top-flight start in March the following year - a 2-0 win over Everton at Goodison Park.

 His eye-catching performance on Merseyside that afternoon proved the catalyst for him starting all but one of Arsenal's remaining eight league fixtures - adding another goal, against Watford, and two assists - as the Gunners overhauled north London neighbours Tottenham Hotspur to claim second place in the Premier League behind shock 5000-1 winners Leicester City.